nicolas-kuechler/doe-suite/README.md

 Afterwards, the suite sequentially executes jobs of an experimental design (DOE).
 The suite supports a multi-factor and multi-level experiment design with repetition.
-(i.e., it is possible to vary multiple parameters and repeat each run) We specify the experimental design with a `YAML`file in `experiments/designs`.
+(i.e., it is possible to vary multiple parameters and repeat each run) A `YAML`file in `experiments/designs` describes the full experiment design.

 Finally, after completing the experiment (all jobs) the suite can cleanup the created AWS resources.